alegraio/omnipay-payu/README.md

 ```

 **Purchase 3d Example**
-- We can check purchase3d.php file  in /examples folder.
+- You can check purchase3d.php file  in /examples folder.

 ```php
 <?php